 If I had to choose a genre for the book, it’s a “mystery” with elements of “thriller” and “suspense.”
 Yes, there is a private investigator.
 There are also generous amounts of humor and action.
 Probably because I love to travel, there are a few different exotic (and not-so-exotic) locations.
 The book is 100% fiction, but it’s inspired by genuine locales and historical events.

 I actually wrote the first draft of this book in 2003.
 Not unlike the mythical car at the heart of the story, I stashed my manuscript away for several years.
 Oddly, I think it aged well.
 The advent of new e-reader technologies like Kindle have motivated me to break the novel out of long term storage and share it with the world.
 Special credit must go to my mother (a retired English teacher) who insisted that I do so.
 “You need to publish that book,” she told me again and again.
 So I have finally heeded my mother’s advice.

 Of course, now she’s saying, “This book would make a great movie.
 You need to make that happen.”

 But first things first… let’s focus on books.
-The introductory price is only $2.99!
 If you are looking for a fun book to download to your new e-reader, this one’s for you.

-(Coming soon on other platforms.
-Note that if you have an iPad, you can easily read the book by using either the free Kindle or Nook apps.)
+(Note that if you have an iPad or Android tablet, you can easily read the book by using either the free Kindle app.)